fractional cto

 • Multi-agent system design — when to use one agent vs. many, how they coordinate

-• Model selection across providers (Claude, GPT-4, Kimi) — what each does well
+• Model selection across providers (Anthropic, Codex, Kimi, etc.) — what each does well

 • Memory systems: structured (files) vs. semantic (embeddings/vector search)